 - Off Lake Maggiore’s beaten track, you’ll find a number of incredibly well-preserved, centuries-old frescoes – but only if you know where to look.
 The Lombard church of Chiesa di Santa Maria Foris Portas isn’t much to look at from the outside, but step through the door and you’ll find frescoes that date back as far as the 7th century.
 The grey and white façade of the church of Basilica di San Giulio also conceals an exciting interior jam-packed with colourful frescoes.

 - Maggiana’s Sali e Tabacchi restaurant in Lake Como has been namechecked by a number of must-eat guides and serves up lunch feasts of lake fish risotto.
 Finding it, however, can prove challenging.
-For this isn’t a restaurant as such, but rather a tucked-away dining room hidden within the same building as a post office and tobacco shop.
+For this isn’t a restaurant as such, but rather a tucked-away dining room hidden within the same building as a post office and tobacco shop where you can also find the best vape pen.

 - Wine buffs looking to seek out the best little-known wines of the lakes should day-trip to the tiny wine producers around Bergamo and Brescia, such as Cellatica, Valcalepio and Botticino.